larocaroja/larocaroja.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Starting a Master of Science in Computer Science and Engineering at University of California, San Diego 🔱
+Starting a Master of Science in Computer Science and Engineering at UCSD 🔱